heisade/heisade.cybersecurityjourney.github.io/projects/Project 1: Scanning and Enumerating a Local Network with Nmap on Kali Linux.md

 sudo nmap -O 192.168.1.0/24
   Expected Output: The operating system details of the devices on the network.
-  This scan was to check what were the Operating Systems of the devices connected to the network.
+  This scan was to check the operating systems of the devices connected to the network.

 sudo nmap -A 192.168.1.0/24
     Expected Output: Comprehensive information about the devices on the network, including open ports, services,